Updates the persistent properties of a managed object to use the latest values from the persistent store.

 staleness) has not been exceeded, any available cached data is reused instead of executing a new fetch.
 If

-YES, this method does not affect any transient properties; if
+true, this method does not affect any transient properties; if

-NO, transient properties are disposed of.
+false, transient properties are disposed of.

 You typically use this method to ensure data freshness if more than one managed object context may use the same persistent store simultaneously, in particular if you get an optimistic locking failure when attempting to save.